danielvartan/lockr/README.md

 #> To cite {encryptrpak} in publications use:
 #>
 #>   Vartanian, D., Pedrazzoli, M. (2021). {encryptrpak}: an R Package to
 #>   encrypt/decrypt files of R packages.
-Retrieved from
 #>   https://gipso.github.io/encryptrpak/.
 #>
 #> A BibTeX entry for LaTeX users is